achimkrause/website/posts/qrcli.md

 ![](/images/qrencode.png)

-I got best results with the UTF8 output format which cleverly arranges [block glyphs of various shapes](https://www.compart.com/en/unicode/block/U+2580) into a QR code.
+I got the best results with the UTF8 output format which cleverly arranges [block glyphs of various shapes](https://www.compart.com/en/unicode/block/U+2580) into a QR code.
 There is also a pure ASCII output format which uses `#` symbols for the pixels, but I had trouble getting that to actually scan on my phone.
 This can be used in scripts, for example here is a quick script I hacked together to share the currently connected wifi as a QR code:

 ```bash